Selecting Your Base Model

 Group-Related Policy Optimization (GRPO)

-When to use: Reasoning tasks, math problems, structured thinking Data format: Prompts without responses (model generates and gets scored) Configuration:Reward Functions
+When to use: Reasoning tasks, math problems, structured thinking Data format: Prompt-only (no assistant responses)Reward Functions

 Reward Functions